 We need to build the movement against police brutality, economic redlining, and institutionalized racism.
 We need more elected officials, not fewer, who will consistently stand with black and brown communities and ordinary working people.

 - Police accountability: For an elected community oversight board with full powers over the police, including department policies and procedures.
 We need a complete racial and social justice analysis of Seattle Police.
 No steps backward!
-Reverse the rollback of accountability passed 8-1 by corporate politicians last fall through the city-police union contract.
+Reverse the rollback of accountability passed by an 8-1 City Council majority (with only Kshama voting against) last fall through the city-police union contract.

 - Fight gentrification: Seattle needs universal rent control, free of corporate loopholes, to fight against the economic redlining of black and brown communities.
 Tax Amazon and big business for a massive expansion of social housing.

-- Indigenous rights: Permanent funding for Indigenous People’s Day.
+- Indigenous rights: Make funding permanent for Indigenous People’s Day.
 End discrimination and police brutality against our indigenous neighbors!
 We need an indigenous community center downtown, with full services, including jobs training.

 - End racist policing!
 End racial profiling and police violence against people of color, immigrants, LGBTQ people and other oppressed groups.
 Expand L.E.A.D. and implement restorative justice practices, avoiding arrests for minor crimes and instead refer people directly to social programs, mental health services or shelters.

 #NotOneMore - Unite Against Attacks On Immigrant Rights